 There are 4 multi-media rooms, a graphic design area, three superb food technology rooms, 3 very well-equipped textile technology workshops, a photographic area, a central learning zone for quiet study and a modern systems and control suite where students can explore the fascinating world of electronics.

-At this key stage the department also offers child development, a course in which the students learn about the care and needs of children in their early years, and vocational engineering which is delivered in conjunction with Macclesfield College.
-This course is a dual award and is about bringing good ideas into reality using a range of problem solving and creative skills.
+At this key stage the department also offers child development, a course in which the students learn about the care and needs of children in their early years and Catering.

-At key stage 5 the department offers a range of subjects which allows students to progress onto a broad spectrum of degree courses and prepares them for university entry.
+At Key Stage 5 the department offers a range of subjects which allow students to progress to a broad spectrum of degree courses and prepare them for university entry.
 We offer textiles & fashion, product design, graphic design and food technology.
 All students receive a high level of support and guidance and have access to a range of hi-tech equipment.

-It is a department where there is always activity and everyone is welcomed.
-We actively encourage mutual respect and a positive working environment, where each individual student can achieve their best and experience the potential of modern technology first hand.
+It is a department where there is always activity and everyone is welcome, we actively encourage mutual respect and a positive working environment, where each individual student can achieve their best and experience the potential of modern technology at first hand.